-"Love has gotten too many a couple into trouble," Robert griped.
-"It's best to arrange these things based on mutual respect and money."
+“Love has gotten too many a couple into trouble,” Robert griped.
+“It’s best to arrange these things based on mutual respect and money.”

-"Ah, you prefer arranged marriages then."
+“Ah, you prefer arranged marriages then.”
 Anne smirked.
-"Why am I not surprised?"
-She returned to her handwork, dismissing him.
-Lady Danfield was watching the exchange with interest and Anne fought the urge to groan.
-The woman could weasel secrets from the Prime Minister himself.
+“Why am I not surprised?”
+She again returned to her handwork, dismissing him.
+Anne fought the urge to groan.
+She knew Lady Danfield had been watching their exchange with piqued interest—the woman could weasel secrets from the Prime Minister himself.

-"What is that supposed to mean?"
+“What is that supposed to mean?”
+Robert demanded.

-"You probably prefer the business arrangement of a dynastic marriage.
-So old-fashioned."
+“Arranged marriages are so old-fashioned.”
 Anne looked down at her work.
-"Those marriages rarely make anyone happy."
+“They rarely make anyone happy.”

-"Happiness in marriage is a matter of chance."
+“Happiness in marriage is a matter of chance.”
 Robert picked up his tea cup again.
-"I would assume someone as practical as you appear to be wouldn't put much stock in romance."
+“I would assume someone as practical as you wouldn’t put much stock in romance.”

-"I speak of respect and love.
-Where there is both, there is peace and harmony in the home."
-Anne pushed on.
-"Surely that is something a man such as yourself would want as well."
+“I speak of respect and love,” Anne pushed on.
+“Where there is both, there is peace and harmony in the home.
+Surely that’s something a man such as yourself would want as well.”

 “And you’ve seen couples united in this type of marriage?”

-“Well.
-Not yet,” Anne admitted.
-“But that doesn’t mean it doesn’t exist.”
+“Well, not yet,” Anne admitted.
+“But that doesn’t mean they don’t exist.”

-Mr. Matthews crossed his legs.
+Robert crossed his legs.
 Arrogance oozed from his pores like sweat.
-"I agree with you on respect, but love?
-More peace and harmony was gained in a financially sound marriage than love.
-You can't dine on love, Miss Smithfield."
+“I agree with you on respect, but love?
+More peace and harmony has been gained in financially sound marriages than from love.
+You can’t dine on love, Miss Smithfield.”

-Anne glared at him as she yanked a thread through the fabric with so much force it broke.
-She tossed her work aside her chair.
-"Spoken like a typical male.
+Anne glared at him as she yanked a thread through her darning with so much force that it snapped.
+She tossed her work aside.
+“Spoken like a typical male.
 Your sex in general seems to fear love for some reason.
 Why is that, do you think?
-Control, perhaps?"
+Control, perhaps?”

-"Common sense, mostly, Miss Smithfield."
-Robert rose from his seat to pace the room.
-"Most men understand, as does your Mr. Worth, that being unable to support their family is the worst sort of sin."
+“Common sense, mostly, Miss Smithfield,” Robert answered as he rose from his seat and began pacing.
+“Most men understand, as does your Mr. Worth, that being unable to support their family is the worst sort of sin.”

-"Are you suggesting that Mr. Worth is just toying with me for some unknown reason?"
-Anne stood up, her hands balled into fists.
-"The man is a gentleman.
-You do know what that is, don't you Mr. Matthews?"
+“Are you suggesting that Mr. Worth is merely toying with me?”
+Anne stood up, with her hands balled into fists.
+“The man is a gentleman.
+You do know what that is, don’t you Mr. Matthews?”

-"Enough, both of you," Lady Danfield said.
-"Robert, quit baiting the girl.
-You never know when to quit."
+“Enough, both of you!”
+Lady Danfield commanded.
+“Robert, stop baiting the girl.
+You never know when to quit.”

-Anne returned to her work, trying to hide the tremor in her hands.
-"Mr. Matthews knows exactly what he's doing, madam."
-She would bet her last shilling on it.
+Anne picked up her handwork, trying to hide the tremor in her hands, and returned to her sewing.
+“Mr. Matthews knows exactly what he’s doing, my lady.”
+Anne was certain of this; she would bet her last shilling on it.

-Robert Matthews clutched his chest and collapsed into his chair.
-"You wound me, Miss Smithfield."
+Robert clutched his chest and collapsed into his chair in one exaggerated motion.
+“You wound me, Miss Smithfield.”

-"I think you are incapable of being hurt by words."
+“I think you are incapable of being hurt by words.”
 She rethreaded her needle and attacked the fabric with it.

-"Men feel pain, Miss Smithfield.
+“Men feel pain, Miss Smithfield.
 They just hide it well.
-Unlike women who thrive on emotional manipulation.”
+Unlike women who thrive on manipulations of the heart.”

-“Perhaps you’ve hidden your emotions so well, you have ceased to experience them.”
+“Perhaps you’ve hidden your emotions so well that you have ceased to experience them,” retorted Anne.
 Silence filled the room.
-Anne met Mr. Matthews’s eyes, the space between them feeling like a wide canyon.
+As Anne met Mr. Matthews’s eyes, the space between them felt like a wide canyon.
+She returned to her work, unwilling to apologize, despite the sick lurching near her heart.
 She’d carried things too far.
 Again.
-She returned to her work, unwilling to apologize, despite the sick lurch near her heart.

-"Enough, both of you," Lady Danfield said.
-"I won't have my two favorite people bickering."
+“Enough, both of you,” Lady Danfield repeated.
+“I won’t have my two favorite people bickering.”

-"I'm sorry, Grandmother."
-Robert returned to his chair and picked up his tea.
+“I’m sorry, Grandmother.”
+Robert sat himself up properly and his chair and picked up his teacup.
 He drank in silence.

-Ann continued with her needlework.
-"My apologies, my lady."
+Anne continued with her needlework.
+“My apologies, my lady.”
 She kept her voice low.

-"Anne dear, will you go and see when luncheon will be ready?" asked Lady Danfield.
+“Anne dear, will you go and see when luncheon will be ready?” asked Lady Danfield.